10 portfolio data sources every effective PMO needs to know

 In many organisations, the PMO and Finance are running parallel oversight on the same investments - and never quite agreeing on the numbers.

-Getting real financial data — actuals, forecasts, benefit tracking — flowing into your portfolio management data does more than improve accuracy.
+Getting real financial data flowing into your portfolio management data does more than improve accuracy.
 It breaks down silos, builds trust with Finance, and positions the PMO as a strategic partner rather than an administrative function.

 👉 Deep dive: Global Life Sciences Company - great growth through great planning